necula01/jax/jax/experimental/mini_jax/README.md

 Often during non-standard evaluation we also need the standard value of a sub-expression.
-In `eval_jvp` this will be needed when evaluating the tangent of a multiplication: we need to use the tangents of the operands and also their standard values.
-For this purpose we also set up a standard environment which we'll use with a standard evaluator:
+In `eval_jvp` this will be needed when evaluating the tangent of a multiplication; we need to use the tangents of the operands and also their standard values.
+For this purpose we also set up a standard environment which we'll use with the standard evaluator:
 ```
   std_env = {in_t.expr: arg}
 ```

-Then we write the `eval_jvp` interpreter:
+Then we write the `eval_jvp` function:
 ```
     def eval_jvp(e: Expr, tan_env, std_env):
         if e is Var: